 3. Respect your hunger

-If you are hungry, then your body really needs proteins, fats, and carbohydrates.
+When you are hungry, your body requires proteins, lipids, and carbohydrates.
 Give him food.
 It is important.
-Otherwise, having decided to limit yourself, you will come into conflict with the instinct of self-preservation.
+Otherwise, having made the decision to limit yourself, you will come into conflict with the instinct of self-preservation.
 And this will only lead to the fact that the starving body at the first opportunity will begin to stock up on nutrients.
 And the risks of finding yourself in the refrigerator at three in the morning will rapidly increase.

 4. Respect your satiety

 Notice how you feel when you are absolutely full.
 Remember these feelings.
-You can mentally measure your saturation on a scale from 1 to 10, where 1 is the feeling of extreme hunger, and 10 is the discomfort from overeating.
+You can mentally measure your saturation on a scale from 1 to 10, where 1 represents acute hunger and 10 represents pain from overeating.
 Try to imagine which level you feel most comfortable at.

 5. Respect your emotions

-Boredom, frustration, anxiety, anger, confusion – each of these emotions has reasons.
-And food will not help eliminate them.
+Boredom, frustration, anxiety, anger, confusion - each of these emotions has reasons.
+And food will not help you get rid of them.
 It is only able to mask the experience for a while.
-But in the end, you have to deal with not one problem, but two; the source of negative emotions and the consequences of overeating.
+However, you must eventually deal with not one problem, but two; the source of negative emotions and the consequences of overeating.

 Also read: How to Lose Weight with a Vibrating Platform